 Technology ecosystems help drive decision-making, but players come and go.
 When designing and building solutions over the long term, health care and life science organisations should be able to adapt to unanticipated changes.
 New sources of data and platforms should be plug-and-play and foster interoperability.

 Researchers can help identify promising technologies and develop new methods for applying research findings to health problems.
 Their breadth and depth of research may help determine the likely success of approaches.
 Researchers are also training the next generation of talent and can be a great resource for acquiring new talent.

 Government and policymakers

-Health behavior has been a persistent problem and not one that is going to be solved in the short term.
-But behavior is the foundation of health and should be addressed.
-We cannot look to technology and technology disruptors alone to fix the health behavior problem.
-Instead, we need to acknowledge and address the infrastructure and drivers of poor health behavior at every level, from the individual to societal level.
+Health behaviour has been a persistent problem and not one that is going to be solved in the short term.
+But behaviour is the foundation of health and should be addressed.
+We cannot look to technology and technology disruptors alone to fix the health behaviour problem.
+Instead, we need to acknowledge and address the infrastructure and drivers of poor health behaviour at every level, from the individual to societal level.

-We can build a better future of health if we keep individuals and the human experience at the center of initiatives.
-An empathetic health care system that realizes people are wired to make unhealthy decisions can gain the knowledge it needs to drive better health outcomes and a healthier society.
+We can build a better future of health if we keep individuals and the human experience at the centre of initiatives.
+An empathetic health care system that realises people are wired to make unhealthy decisions can gain the knowledge it needs to drive better health outcomes and a healthier society.